-In terms of knowledge and emotional diversity home-schooling exceeds in volume and quality traditional schooling.
-We have enough time to search for answers and not only to find answers, but to experience the situations.
+In terms of knowledge and emotional diversity, home-schooling exceeds in volume and quality traditional schooling.
+We have enough time to search for answers and not only to find answers but to experience the situations.

 But we are often asked not about experience, but about various people, various situations which home educated kids rarely face.
 But the truth is that as home schoolers as with traditional school kids we all face the same unpleasant issues of life, no matter how hard you will try to shield and protect your child from evils of the world.

-A home schooler is also taught that he or she must not interact with a person who constantly humiliates kid and others, that bullying is wrong and other situations aren’t right.
+A home schooler is also taught that he or she must not interact with a person who constantly humiliates kids and others, that bullying is wrong and other situations aren’t right.
 This different than being part of them daily in a school environment and perhaps are being pushed in to doing activities or treating people they otherwise wouldn’t do?

 How does a child learn to overcome difficulties and to deal with unpleasant situations?

-A home schooler constantly faces many of unpleasant situations — interacting with parents, other adults, doing home tasks, meeting with friends, juggling their schedule and more.
+A home schooler constantly faces many unpleasant situations — interacting with parents, other adults, doing home tasks, meeting with friends, juggling their schedule and more.
 These are perfect situations to teach a kid to adjust to life, but not to let them be at the risk of a type of social Russian roulette with a slogan of “all that does not kill us, makes us stronger”.